 sugar (less if you prefer a more savory dough)

 for the filling

 Next, punch down the risen dough.
 Turn onto a floured surface again and knead for just a few strokes.
 If the dough is too sticky, add more flour.
 Pinch or cut off a ping-pong ball size piece of dough and roll into a flat circle of dough about 3 inches in diameter.
 Place about a tablespoon of the pork mixture into the circle and fold the dough up around the filling, pinching and pleating in a concentric circle until the top is sealed.
 It doesn’t have to be perfect -- you can always place it seam-side down for a smooth and uniform top.
 As you can see, I’m far from a pleating expert!
-In my experience, a thinner dough is easier to pleat -- but, of course, will result in a thinner bun.
+For easier pleating, you can try rolling the edges of the dough circle thinner, leaving the center thicker.

 Place the finished buns on a baking sheet and cover with a damp towel to avoid drying out as you fold the others.
 You can let the buns proof again at this point if you like, but I find that the second rise is somewhat built into the process -- since pleating the buns takes some time, the buns I prepare first have usually had time to rise again by the time I’ve finished pleating the last ones.
 On top of that, you’ll likely have to steam these in several batches, so that the buns you prepare last will have proofed by the time the first ones have steamed.